AI Assistant (Legacy) in Adobe Experience Platform

 Feature scope feature-scope

-• Product knowledge: AI Assistant can answer product knowledge questions for Experience Platform, Real-Time Customer Data Platform and Adobe Journey Optimizer.
+• Product knowledge: AI Assistant (Legacy) can answer product knowledge questions for Experience Platform, Real-Time Customer Data Platform and Adobe Journey Optimizer.
 You can also delve into product knowledge topics for Customer Journey Analytics, but only through the Customer Journey Analytics UI.

-• Operational insights: You can ask AI Assistant with questions on operational insights on the following data objects: attributes, audiences, dataflows, datasets, destinations, journeys, schemas, and sources.
+• Operational insights: You can ask AI Assistant (Legacy) with questions on operational insights on the following data objects: attributes, audiences, dataflows, datasets, destinations, journeys, schemas, and sources.

 Next steps